 Paul Huber has been working in media for almost a decade and published Industry West magazine’s first issue in April 2017.
 As the publisher, Paul spends his days working with Saskatchewan companies to help get their message out, and finding the stories and issues that matter to the local business community.
 Born and raised in Saskatchewan, Paul spent several years studying in Europe before returning home to start his career in publishing.
 When he’s not in the office, you can find him hiking in the Qu’Appelle Valley or canoeing in the North.

-Brook Thalgott has been with Industry West and IW Media Group since the very beginning.
+Brook Thalgott has been with Industry West since the very beginning.
 As the editor, she is behind the computer most of the time, tracking the stories Saskatchewan businesses need to know and helping craft the content businesses need to get their message out to the world.
 Born and raised in Moose Jaw, Brook spent a decade on the West Coast before heading back home with her husband and two daughters in tow.
 You can find Brook in her garden or on the go with her kids when she is not furiously typing on her laptop.

 Kailey Pirlot has led the art direction for Industry West from the start.
 She created the masthead and layout for Industry West, and continues to create beautiful design with every issue.
 When Kailey is not designing, she’s spending time with her husband and children, and has been known to shut off her phone and disappear into the Canadian Shield after an issue heads to print.